Cockatrice

 A cockatrice is a mythical beast, essentially a two-legged dragon, wyvern, or serpent-like creature with a rooster's head.
 Described by Laurence Breiner as "an ornament in the drama and poetry of the Elizabethans", it was featured prominently in English thought and myth for centuries.
+They are created by a chicken egg hatched by a toad or snake.

 Legend

 Origins

-The cockatrice was first mentioned in the Bible in Isaiah chapters 11, 14 and 59; however, the majority of commentaries believe what the KJV calls cockatrices are actually an adder or a serpent known as a basilisk.
-Essentially, biblical versions vary in how they translate the Hebrew word tsepha.
-It is described in its current form in the late fourteenth century.
+The first English mention of the cockatrice was in the 14th-century John Wycliffe translation of the Bible.
+The word was used for the translation of various Hebrew words for asp and adder in the Book of Isaiah 11, 14 and 59.